Wealth rarely endures long enough to create a legacy that lasts for multiple generations.

 In order to ensure your onboarding documents are thorough and will fulfill their intent, it's important to outline what are your family's goals for managing wealth and preserving your legacy.

-“Families with long-standing wealth will have procedures in place to manage money, and you'll want to educate any newcomers or children coming of age about those processes," said Patricia D. Hausknost, senior wealth planner for City National Bank.
+“Families with long-standing wealth will have procedures in place to manage money, and you'll want to educate any newcomers or children coming of age about those processes," said Paul DeLauro, manager of wealth planning for City National Bank.

 Once you identify what wealth means for your family, you can demonstrate it through the way you manage your wealth and in what you share via the onboarding process.